Making sense of the alienation experience:

 How do we prevent Parental Alienation happening?

 As Sweden has done, a default of shared care after separation has been proven to be best for children.
-But that would not prevent all Parental Alienation.
+But that does not prevent all Parental Alienation.

 Changing the tortuous family law system that brings out the worst in everyone would help.
 But here’s a simpler prevention idea: What if, when a family first came into the family law system, a high priority was to place a child (all else being ok) mainly with the parent assessed as best able to support their child’s relationship with the other parent?
 The whole game would be turned on its head before it began.